MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 training an
 agent on these files.
 This would leave us with two options:

+Decrypting these files before
+processing them, which could take a very large amount of storage or, we could alternatively setup a complex process which decompresses these files ahead of time and then deletes files which have already been processed.
+However, that is unnecessarily complicated when we could just encode the extracted replay files in a more efficient format.

+Below is an image counting the number of game objects within a challenger level replay.
+The X axis is the in-game time in minutes and the Y axis is the number of that category of objects at any one timestep.

 <!-- Insert image of league of legends game objects here -->
 <div style="text-align: center;">
    <img